 The STAR Tool evaluation system assigns points for management activities at a field level on an annual basis.
-Participants answer a series of simple questions about their crop rotation, tillage, nutrient applications, and use of conservation practices to generate their overall field score.
+Participants answer a series of simple questions about their management and conservation practices, including crop rotation, tillage and nutrient applications in cropland systems and their grazing plan, drought management and active monitoring in rangeland systems to generate their overall field score.
 STAR relies on the expertise of a local science committee to assign the highest point values to practices identified to address local resource concerns.